IIHIHIKII/ZenIP-private/ZenIP-000.md

     implemented and has been in common use;
 -   it violates any specific "MUST" or "MUST NOT" rule in this document;
 -   it is not authorized by the stated ZenIP Owners;
--   it removes an Owner without their consent (unless the reason for removal is directly related to a breach of the Code of Conduct by that Owner).
+-   the ZenIP does obvious harm to a group of people

-**[ROB] Two additional reasons to consider, one we should ask Dean:
+-   it removes an Owner without their consent (unless the reason for removal is directly related to a breach of the Code of Conduct by that Owner);
--   the ZenIP does no obvious harm [i mean this in the sense of harm to person, like we'd never consider a ZenIP that proposes we censor an ethnic minority; this is NOT meant to entrench interests of a stakeholder group, like preventing change of rewards if that's what the community wants.]
+-   An editor cannot approve a ZenIP that violates the laws of their respective jurisdiction.

-- An editor cannot approve a ZenIP that violates the laws of their respective jurisdiction [for Dean]**
+**[ROB] Two additional reasons to consider, one we should ask Dean:**

 The ZenIP Editors MUST NOT unreasonably deny publication of a ZenIP proposal or update that does not violate any of these criteria.
 If they